-It’s your gateway to the world.
-An exploration of the soul.
-It’s a nurturing, challenging, exhilarating opportunity to change your mind, your self, your world, for the better.
-It’s a community seeking together, serving together, growing together.
+Embrace a nurturing, challenging, exhilarating opportunity to change your mind, your self, your world, for the better.
+Explore your soul alongside classmates and faculty from a range of backgrounds, viewpoints and perspectives.
+Join a community seeking together, serving together, growing together.

-Convocation, an all-school assembly that meets twice a week, brings renowned guest speakers, performing groups and presentations to campus, exposing you to issues in politics, society, religion and the arts and sciences.
+Connect as a campus community twice a week to hear renowned guest speakers, performing groups and presentations that expose you to issues in politics, society, religion and the arts and sciences.

-Whether you’re hiking through a cloud forest in Costa Rica, singing with the choir in the great cathedrals of Europe, speaking to Israeli and Palestinian religious leaders and scholars in Jerusalem, asking questions of a playwright in Chicago or sharing a meal with members of a mosque in Wichita, Bethel’s Cross-Cultural Learning initiative will give you the opportunity to engage a culture significantly different from your own.
+Engage a culture significantly different from your own, whether you’re hiking through a cloud forest in Costa Rica, singing with the choir in the great cathedrals of Europe, speaking to Israeli and Palestinian religious leaders and scholars in Jerusalem, asking questions of a playwright in Chicago or sharing a meal with members of a mosque in Wichita.

-In Bethel’s Integrating Faith and Life initiative, you can choose from a wide variety of perspectives, be it focused biblical study or classes investigating the world’s major religions, empowering you to explore the relationship between your personal beliefs and chosen career.
-In the senior year, the Basic Issues of Faith and Life (BIFL) class brings together students and faculty for a common educational experience before graduation to study issues of historical and contemporary significance.
+Explore the relationship between your personal beliefs and chosen career through focused biblical study or classes investigating the world’s major religions.
+Before graduation, Basic Issues of Faith and Life (BIFL) brings together students and faculty for a common educational experience, studying issues of historical and contemporary significance.

-As a senior, you will complete a URICA (Undergraduate Research, Internships and Creative Activity) project – a rigorous, independent study experience meant to be the crowning achievement of your academic career.
-You’ll finish your studies at Bethel confident you can plan a major independent project and see it through to a successful conclusion.
+As a senior, you will complete a URICA (Undergraduate Research, Internships and Creative Activity) project – a rigorous, independent study experience – the crowning achievement of your academic career.
+You’ll finish your studies at Bethel confident in your ability to plan and successfully complete a major independent project.